alinex/node-ssh/README.md

 - `port` - port to tunnel
 - `localhost` - local ip where the tunnel will be setup (default: 127.0.0.1)
 - `localPort` - local port to bind to the tunnel (default: 8000)

+And finally to make connecting more robust you may add a retry setting which will lead to a retry on problems while connecting.
+Short network problems won't make a problem here (using `retry`):

+- `times` - number of times to try to connect
+- `intervall` - intervall to wait (in milliseconds) between tries

 License